Stay Safe Online!

 To diagnose asthma, a doctor will listen to the lungs using a stethoscope.
 The sounds produced by tight airways are distinctive and are a key diagnostic factor in asthma.

 Lung function is tested using a spirometer, a device that measures the force of the air being moved in and out of the lungs.
 Some spirometers are manual while others are computerized.
-The person breaths in deeply and then exhales as hard as possible into the device, which then records both the maximum amount of air breathed in and out, called the forced vital capacity, and the most air that can be exhaled in one second, called the forced expiratory volume.
+The person breathes in deeply and then exhales as hard as possible into the device, which then records both the maximum amount of air breathed in and out, called the forced vital capacity, and the most air that can be exhaled in one second called the forced expiratory volume.

 The doctor will take into account the physical symptoms that are present, such as wheezing, coughing and signs of allergic reactions.
 A spirometry test will also be performed.
 If the value of the test is 80 percent or less of the expected range for the patient’s age, height, sex, and ethnicity, asthma is likely to be the diagnosis.